yusuf-saif/amis-fct/docs/pm/06-prd.md

 ### Non-Goals (v1)

-- Parent/school-facing login portal — public users do not authenticate (admin login is in scope)
+- Parent/student-facing login portal — public users do not authenticate (admin login is in scope)
+- School self-service portal — schools cannot log in to edit their own listings or view their dues status
 - Online payments or dues payment processing
 - E-learning or content behind a paywall
 - Integration with school management systems or government databases